 "In Plainsong" will kick off at Arlene Schnitzer Concert Hall in Portland, OR, and from there will stop at venues across the country, including Ace Hotel in Los Angeles, The Filmore in Detroit, the Beacon Theatre in New York City, and the Civic Opera House in Chicago.
 The tour's final show is scheduled to take place at Cullen Performance Hall in Houston on April 20.
 As with their 2015 tour, Smashing Pumpkin tickets are expected to go fast, so make sure to get yours soon!

 When he was 19, Billy Corgan moved to Florida as the lead for a goth band called The Marked.
 Corgan reluctantly returned to the Chicago area a couple of years later, where he began formulating plans for a new band.
 Corgan met his guitarist James Iha while working at a record store, and he met his future bassist, D'Arcy Wretzky, at a club show.
 Allegedly, Wretzky and Corgan were arguing about the quality of the show they had just seen and became friends, and then collaborators, as a result.
 The three musicians formed The Smashing Pumpkins in 1988 and released their first single, "I am One," in 1990 on a local label.
 The Smashing Pumpkins gained a lot of attention from record labels as a result of their early success, and Billy Corgan's band slyly managed to hold onto their "indie cred" while signing to the large record label Virgin Records.
 When Gish was released in 1991, it was a smash hit among the college-aged crowd and their supporting tour had them opening for acts like the Red Hot Chili Peppers and Pearl Jam.
-Around this time, the indie community began picking at The Smashing Pumpkins, but the Pumpkins were resilient.
+By this time, Smashing Pumpkins tickets had become highly sought after.